 A. The examination is done in two phases.
 First the candidate is required to take a written

 test.
 Second is a performance evaluation.
 Two examples of performance evaluations include typing tests

 Q. Who uses Schoharie County Civil Service Lists?

-A. Lists of eligible job candidates established by the Schoharie County Department of Personnel are used to fill vacancies in competitive class titles in Schoharie County government, Schools, Towns, Villages, and Special
+A. Eligible lists established by the Schoharie County Department of Personnel & Civil Service

+are used to fill vacancies in competitive class titles in Schoharie County governmental departments,

 Q. What is an appointing authority?

 A. An Appointing Authority refers to the position in a unit of government that is the hiring